cesgarpas/rp-scripts-server/README.md

 ```

 ## Add and run scripts
-Add any .sh file to the repo folder and restart the service.
-You will see the scripts list in the view and by clicking on them they will be executed and you will be able to see the output.
+Add any .sh file to the repo folder (with execution permissions) and restart the service.
+You will see the scripts list in the view and by clicking on them they will be executed and the output showed.

 ## Debug
  - To view the logs of the service run: